Building a trusting relationship to move forward

 We met with Deirdre frequently to establish a relationship and build the trust that would be the cornerstone of future efforts to assist her.

 While Deirdre was in the hospital, we resolved her housing issue, and coordinated with her care team in the hospital to provide mental health support services once she returned to the community.
 Perhaps most crucially, we met with Deirdre frequently to establish a relationship and build the trust that would be the cornerstone of future efforts to assist her.

 Because of the order of protection violation, Deirdre faced serious repercussions, including possible incarceration.
 We worked closely with her to make sure she attended all hearings, understood the seriousness of the charges, and continued to receive mental health services to prevent any actions that could put her at risk of additional criminal charges.
 We also worked with her criminal attorney to advocate with the district attorney to not view Deirdre solely as a defendant, but as a person with an illness who was now receiving treatment.
 Ultimately, her dedication to her mental health plan succeeded in negotiating a favorable plea deal that avoided any jail time.

 With legal troubles behind her, and a sustainable plan in place to continue to meet her mental health, housing, and financial needs, Deirdre is now focusing on the things that are important in her: reconnecting with family, spending time with her dogs, reading, and attending the opera.

-* “Deirdre” is a pseudonym for a Project Guardianship client, and the photo attached is a stock photo (and not an actual photo of “Deirdre”).
-Project Guardianship maintains the privacy and protects the identity of, and all information, related to its clients at all times.
+* “Deirdre” is a pseudonym for a Project Guardianship client and the photo attached is a stock photo (and not an actual photo of “Deirdre”).
+Project Guardianship maintains the privacy and protects the identity of, and all information related to, its clients.